benjamin-keil-crypto-worx/bitfox-wiki/docs/pages/customStrategies.md

 this.indicators.EMAIndicator.className;
 this.indicators.IndicatorList.className;
 ```
+For Usage and Instantiation and return types of indicators, we recommend that you look at our [Documentation](https://benjamin-keil-crypto-worx.github.io/bitfox-wiki/pages/bitfox-documentation/docstrap/index.html)
+The Documentation is searchable and should be easily navigable.

 ### A Strategy Template
 We know .... its exciting to get Started right away and start creating you Strategies, but before you start Hacking away please take a few minutes